tomohisa/dcb-events.github.io/docs/glossary.md

 ## Domain-Driven Design

-Software design approach that focuses on modelling a system based on the core domain, using the language and concepts of domain experts
+Software design approach that focuses on modeling a system based on the core domain, using the language and concepts of domain experts

 ## Event